 Violence flared in the central Portuguese town of Villa Franca de Xira when two bullfighters were arrested for killing bulls in defiance of the law.

-Violence flared in the central Portuguese town of Villa Franca de Xira when two bullfighters were arrested for killing bulls in defiance of the law.
+Background: Violence flared in the central Portuguese town of Villa Franca de Xira when two bullfighters were arrested for killing bulls in defiance of the law.
 Their supporters reacted angrily at the arrests, and three people were treated for injuries after crowds clashed with riot police.
 The controversy was sparked off when six bulls were ceremonially killed in a bullfight in the Spanish style, as part of a growing drive to change the laws forbidding their deaths in the ring.
 A third matador who took part in the killing escaped among the cheering fans before police could arrest him.

 SYNOPSIS: The fight began legally, in the traditional manner, with a picador in action.
 In this case, the horseman failed to do his job properly, and allowed his mount to be cornered.